Median raphe nucleus

 The MRN projects extensively to the hippocampus, which is known to be essential for the formation of long-term memory.
-One recent study found that this raphe–hippocampus pathway plays a critical role in regulation of hippocampal activity and likely associated memory consolidation processes.
+One study found that this raphe–hippocampus pathway plays a critical role in regulating hippocampal activity and likely associated memory consolidation processes.
 It has also been found to play a role in anxiety and depression, as one of the few parts of the brain that creates tryptophan hydroxylase.

-Description

-The median raphe nucleus contains 5-hydroxytryptamine (serotonin, 5-HT) cell bodies that give rise to the majority of the ascending 5-HT projections to the forebrain limbic areas that control emotional behavior.
-Because a dense population of neurons in the median raphe nucleus primarily contain serotonin, a prominent neurotransmitter in the median raphe nucleus is serotonin (5-HT).
+Neurophysiology

+Serotonergic neurotransmission

+The MRN is involved in the serotonin pathway.
+Serotonin (5-HT) is the chief neurotransmitter of the median raphe nucleus.
+According to one study, it represents the main source of serotonin (5-hydroxytryptamine (5-HT)) in the brain.
+Stimulation of the MRN significantly increases the amount of 5-HT present in the brain.

+MRN is the main contributor of 5-HT to the dorsal hippocampus as well as anterior and posterior cortical areas.
 Projections from the MRN extend to forebrain structures.
-Distinct projection areas of the MnR innervates the medial septum, cingulate and dorsal hippocampus.
-According to a study by McKenna and Vertes, around 8–12% of cells of the MnR were retrogradely double-labeled after paired injections in the Medial septum CA1 region, Medial Septum CA3 region, Medial Septum Dentate Gyrus of the dorsal hippocampus, the lateral Medial Septum Dentate Gyrus, and the Medial Septum ventral hippocampus.
-These cells of the MnR that send collateral projections to the Medial Septum and hippocampus may serve a unique role in modulation of desynchronization of hippocampus EEG.
-Also, the MnR has significantly more single- and double-labeled cells after paired injections to the various Medial Septum and hippocampus regions than in DnR which demonstrate that MnR has more stronger projections to the Medial Septum and hippocampus than the DnR.
-MnR fibers are course and large with spherical varicosities.
-Neurotoxic 5-HT-releasing agents selectively destroy DnR projection fibers without affecting the dense coarse fibers from the MnR.
-Most of the fibers that distribute to the medial septum terminate selectively within the medial septum-vertical limb of the diagonal band nucleus (MS/DBv) and lateral aspects of lateral septum.
-Most of the pronounced projections to hippocampal formation (HF) distribute to the stratum lacunosum-molecular of Ammon’s horn and granule cell layer and adjacent inner molecular layer of the dentate gyrus (DG).
+The serotonergic neurons of the MRN give rise to the majority of the ascending 5-HT projections to the forebrain limbic areas that control emotional behavior.
+Distinct projection areas of the MRN innervates the medial septum, cingulate and dorsal hippocampus.
+A study found that around 8–12% of cells of the MRN were retrogradely double-labeled after paired injections in the medial septum and various hippocampal subregions including the dorsal CA1 region, dorsal CA3 region, dorsal dentate gyrus and the ventral hippocampus.
+These cells of the MRN that send collateral projections to the medial septum and hippocampus may serve a unique role in modulation of desynchronization of hippocampus EEG.
+Also, the MRN has significantly more single- and double-labeled cells after paired injections to the various medial septum and hippocampus regions than in DRN which demonstrate that MRN has more stronger projections to the medial septum and hippocampus than the DRN.
+MRN fibers are course and large with spherical varicosities.
+Neurotoxic 5-HT-releasing agents selectively destroy DRN projection fibers without affecting the dense coarse fibers from the MRN.
+Most of the fibers that distribute to the medial septum terminate selectively within the medial septum-vertical limb of the diagonal band nucleus and lateral aspects of lateral septum.
+Most of the pronounced projections to hippocampal formation distribute to the stratum lacunosum-molecular of Ammon’s horn and granule cell layer and adjacent inner molecular layer of the dentate gyrus.

+GABAergic regulation

+The MRN was also found to be involved in GABAergic inhibitory control of serotonergic neurotransmission: GABA antagonist injections into the rat MRN increased serotonin turnover.
+Such relationship is also seen when the MRN is electrically stimulated and as a result behavioral inhibition is induced in rats.
+These behaviors that are typically seen in rats during stressful situations involved crouching, teeth chattering, piloerection, and micturition.
+When the MRN is electrically stimulated, the behavioral response was not only suppressed but there was a counteraction with para-chlorophenylalanine (PCPA), a serotonin synthesis inhibitor.
+Such results demonstrate that the MRN is involved in behavioral inhibition as well.